animatlabs/animatlabs.github.io/_posts/2022-12-01-secure-alternate-to-exposing-identifiers.md

 ## Solution

 We will be looking into an approach which masks the IDs, basically a type of 2-way encryption technique with hashing which has been around for a very long time, theoretically.
-The similar approach is being user in today's date on huge platforms like youtube, instagram, and etc. for example = `https://www.youtube.com/watch?v=**tSuwe7FowzE**`, the value to the parameter `v` is the hash, hiding the actual Id which could be either numeric or GUID/UUID-based.
+A similar approach is being used in today's date on huge platforms like youtube, Instagram, etc. for example = `https://www.youtube.com/watch?v=**tSuwe7FowzE**`, the value to the parameter `v` is the hash, hiding the actual Id which could be either numeric or GUID/UUID-based.

-In this discussion, we will specifically be discussing masking/hashing the numeric-based systems and do that with the help of an open-source project - [HashIds.NET](https://hashids.org/net/).
-This project has been around for quite some time and has significant amount of downloads per day and overall to bering it about.
+In this discussion, we will specifically be discussing masking/hashing the numeric-based systems and doing that with the help of an open-source project - [HashIds.NET](https://hashids.org/net/).
+This project has been around for quite some time and has a significant amount of downloads per day overall to bring it about.

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/playground/tree/main/HashId.NET/Sample.Hashed){: .btn .btn--primary}

 ## Project Setup

-We are going to be using a web api based project in .NET 6.0 as of right now for the purpose of the demo.
+We are going to be using a web API-based project in .NET 6.0 as of right now for the demo.

-> The project has been setup in a playground arena, so as to explain the usage and does not represent how it actually would be used in an actual commercial system or follows all the best of coding guidelines.
+> The project has been set up in a playground arena, to explain the usage and does not represent how it actually would be used in an actual commercial system or follows all the best coding guidelines.

 The first thing that we would be doing is installing the dependency onto the project, wiz. `Hashids.net` (v1.6.1 - latest to date).
-Once the dependencies are set up, now lets look into setting up the code for the same.
+Once the dependencies are set up, now let's look into setting up the code for the same.

 The first thing that we are going to do is set up the DI container to handle the HashIds' dependencies.
-One thing to note, as in general any hashing system works with a [Salt](https://auth0.com/blog/adding-salt-to-hashing-a-better-way-to-store-passwords/), so no difference here as well we would need to set up a `Salt` which is known to the system only.
+One thing to note, as in general, any hashing system works with a [Salt](https://auth0.com/blog/adding-salt-to-hashing-a-better-way-to-store-passwords/), so no difference here as well we would need to set up a `Salt` which is known to the system only.

 For simplicity, let's assume that the `Salt` for this system is `"SECURED-SALT"` then the setup in the `Program.cs` or `Startup.cs` for the application would be as follows: